Piracy kidnappings: Abu Sayyaf kidnapping (January 2020 – March 2021)

 The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) said that on 17 January 2020, five crew members were kidnapped from a fishing trawler by the jihadist Abu Sayyaf group off Lahad Datu, Malaysia.
 Abu Sayyaf, an Islamic terrorist organisation, is known for previous attacks and kidnappings for ransom and use financial rewards from piracy attacks and ransom payments to fund further attacks.
 The ReCAAP, reported by the Philippine Coast Guard (PCG), said that men in black clothing and masks overpowered a fishing trawler with a grey speedboat.
 Crew members were rescued by the marine brigade of the Armed Forces of the Philippines (AFP) when they conducted rescue operations and discovered the capsized ship where the hostages were held.
 The PCG continues to share information on suspicious sea movements which can be related to Abu Sayyaf pirate activities.
 ReCAAP has been warned about the organisation's planning of kidnappings, targeting foreigners and abducting crew members from vessels, and maintains close contact with the PCG and shipping companies.
 After the abduction of the five crew members from the fishing trawler, shipping companies were advised to follow the "Guidance on Abduction of Crew in the Sulu-Celebes Seas and Waters off Eastern Sabah" covering major sea lanes in the Philippines, Malaysia and Indonesia.

+Galaxy Leader hijacking & kidnapping (November 2023 – ongoing, April 2024)

+On November 19, 2023, while voyaging from Körfez, Turkey to Pipavav, India, Bahamian-flagged Galaxy Leader was hijacked by Houthis in the Red Sea.
+Armed hijackers boarded the vessel by military helicopter.
+25 crew were kidnapped, remaining in captivity as at April 23, 2024.

+Caribbean

+On April 4, 2024, Panama-flagged cargo ship Magalie was attacked in the Caribbean by two Haitian gangs: 5 Seconds and Taliban.
+(Unrelated to the Afghan Taliban.)
+The Magalie was captured by the armed gangs in the Varreux fuel terminal at Port-Au-Prince.
+The crew was taken hostage and food cargo was stolen.
+On April 7, the Haitian National Police stormed the seized freighter, engaging in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gang's members turned pirate were killed.
+The U.S.-owned ship was recovered by the Haitian police force.
+The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained unknown.